 New Emergency COVID-19 Rules for Virginia Employers

 Virginia is the first state to enact specific COVID-19 workplace mandates for employers.
 Violation of these emergency mandates means hefty fines.
-The mandates will be effective once they are published in a Richmond newspaper, per Virginia law.
-They will last for 6 months or until a state law is passed.

 Emergency safety mandates include:

 - No retaliation against employees who wear PPE or voice a reasonable concern about infection control.